-- (a) The purpose of the rotation program as it applies to the individual. - (b) The nature of the assignments involved.
-This will be done by either referring to an existing job description, or by preparing a list of duties if a new position is involved. - (c) The period of the assignment.
+- a) The purpose of the rotation program as it applies to the individual. - b) The nature of the assignments involved.
+This will be done by either referring to an existing job description, or by preparing a list of duties if a new position is involved.

+✓ Collective Agreement: BC Transit and COPE Local 378 TERM: April 1, 2014 to March 31, 2019 c) The period of the assignment.
 This will normally be six (6) months.
 There will be a three (3) month and six (6) month evaluation of the employee's performance when his progress will be discussed with him.